MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// changing one will change the other.
 All `CoreWebView2`s with the same
   /// `CoreWebView2Profile` will share the same value for this property, so for the `CoreWebView2`s with the same
   /// profile, their `CoreWebView2Settings.IsPasswordAutosaveEnabled` and
-  /// `CoreWebView2Profile.IsPasswordAutosaveEnabled` should always keep in sync.
+  /// `CoreWebView2Profile.IsPasswordAutosaveEnabled` will always have the same value.
   [propget] HRESULT IsPasswordAutosaveEnabled([out, retval] BOOL* value);
   /// Set the IsPasswordAutosaveEnabled property.
   [propput] HRESULT IsPasswordAutosaveEnabled([in] BOOL value);